Travel details

 Overview of Lalibela

-Lalibela is one of the world's most remarkable holy sites, also called "New Jerusalem", and contains 11 medieval rock-hewn churches.
-These churches are all carved from a single piece of rock.
+Lalibela is one of the world's most remarkable holy sites, often called the "New Jerusalem", containing 11 medieval rock-hewn churches.
+All of these churches were carved from a single piece of rock.

-Lalibela is said to have been built in the 12th century by King Lalibela of the Zagwe dynasty with the "help of angels", and it is registered as a UNESCO World Heritage Site.
+Lalibela is said to have been built in the 12th century by King Lalibela of the Zagwe dynasty with the "help of angels", and it is a UNESCO World Heritage Site.

 Features of Lalibela

-Among the particularly famous churches is Bet Giyorgis (Church of St. George), carved from a single rock.
+Among the most famous is Bet Giyorgis (St. George's Church), carved from a single monolith.

 Historical background

 The churches of Lalibela are estimated to have been built over about 25 years, reflecting the prosperity of the Zagwe dynasty.
-The area was fertile and agricultural production was thriving, so it is believed they could sustain a large workforce for an extended period.
+The area was fertile and had strong agricultural production, which likely allowed the maintenance of a large workforce over a long period.

 -